kovidgoyal/calibre/manual/faq.rst

     address.
 Also note that Amazon does not allow email delivery of AZW3 and new style (KF8) MOBI files.
 Finally, Amazon recently started sending confirmation emails that you have to click on back to your GMX account before the book is actually delivered.
-They prefer you use Gmail to avoid the confirmation emails.
-See the note below for setting up Gmail to work with calibre.

 Even after doing this, you may have problems.
 One common source of problems is that some poorly designed antivirus programs block calibre from opening a connection to send email.
 Try adding an exclusion for calibre in your antivirus program.

 .. note::
-    Microsoft/Google/GMX can disable your account if you use it to send large amounts of email.
+    Microsoft/GMX can disable your account if you use it to send large amounts of email.
 So, when using these services to send mail calibre automatically restricts itself to sending one book every five minutes.
 If you don't mind risking your account being blocked you can reduce this wait interval by going